-Lanah Koelle is a jazz vocalist known for her swinging sensibility, warm stage presence, and eclectic song selections.
-A regular performer at Mr. Henry’s on Capitol Hill, she has appeared at venues around the DC metro area since 2013.
+Lanah Koelle is a vocalist known for her warm stage presence and eclectic song selections.
 While her voice evokes the timbre of Peggy Lee and Kay Starr, it’s a sound all her own.
-Lanah’s sets frequently bring together her love of jazz standards, Vegas swinger tunes, and 60s rock and pop, with influences from Carmen McRae to Keely Smith to the Doors.
+Lanah’s sets frequently bring together her love of jazz standards, Vegas swing, and 60s rock/pop, with influences from Carmen McRae to Keely Smith to the Doors.
+She appears regularly at Mr. Henry’s on Capitol Hill.

-Lanah’s album Straight Up Sassafras (2018) offers interpretations of Cole Porter, Fats Waller, and more.
-Recorded at Backstreet Studios, the album features musicians Wayne Wilentz, David Jernigan, and Keith Butler, Jr. Listen on any online music platform.
+Her debut Straight Up Sassafras (2018) offers interpretations of Cole Porter, Fats Waller, and more.
+Recorded at Backstreet Studios, the album features musicians Wayne Wilentz, David Jernigan, and Keith Butler, Jr.

 Want to contact Lanah?
 Please use the form below.